 - Place ham on a rack in a shallow roasting pan.
 Score the surface of the ham, making diamond shapes 1/2 in. deep.
 Bake at 325° for 1-1/2 hours.

 - In a large saucepan, combine the remaining ingredients.
 Bring to a boil; cook until liquid is reduced by half, about 20 minutes.

-- Brush ham with some of the glaze; bake 30-60 minutes longer or until a meat thermometer reads 140°, brushing occasionally with remaining glaze.
+- Brush ham with some of the glaze; bake 30-60 minutes longer or until a thermometer reads 140°, brushing occasionally with remaining glaze.
 Yield: 15 servings.